James-Monash/TranscriptionalPlasticity-TumourModel/QUICK_START.md

 - Verify `schedule_type` is not `"off"`
 - Check `treatment_start_size` threshold is reached
 - Confirm `treat_amt` and `pen_amt` are set
+- Set `track_detailed_history` to True to view how the tumour is growing

 ### Different results each run
 - Set random seeds before running simulation